 The weather forecast was for rain.
 We certainly hoped it was wrong because that evening we were going to present our Christmas Musical Celebration.
 This was an outdoor affair set up in the grounds of the local School.
 The first effort, some five years earlier, was attended by about 100 people, and now we were averaging about 1000.
 Out of small things!

 Now, some said it was a miracle, but then carolers in the next town would not have agreed.
-"God protected us, but drenched the mob next door?
+Did God protect us, but drenched the mob next door?
 An interesting point of view!
 There was a miracle that night, but it had nothing to do with the vagaries of a thunderstorm.
 In the swirl of history, at a time least expected, in a place unknown, in a barn, in a feeding trough, God entered our world.
-The miracle was hidden in the songs we sang, of a child, the saviour of the world.
+The miracle was hidden in the songs we sang, of a child, the savior of the world.
 Immanuel, God with us.